Shelleyliu0415/OfficeDocs-SharePoint/SharePoint/SharePointOnline/delete-site-collection.md

 # Delete a site collection

-When you, as a global or SharePoint admin in Office 365, delete a site collection, it's moved to the site collection Recycle Bin and retained for 93 days.
+When you, as a global or SharePoint admin in Office 365, delete a site collection, it's moved to the Site Collection Recycle Bin in SharePoint Online Admin Center->Site Collections and retained for 30 days.
 Deleting the site collection deletes everything within it, including:

 - Document libraries and files.